driesvints/dotfiles/readme.md

 ## What Is This?

 This repository serves as my way to help me setup and maintain my Mac.
 It takes the effort out of installing everything manually.
-Everything which is needed to install my preffered setup of OS X is detailed in this readme.
+Everything which is needed to install my preffered setup of macOS is detailed in this readme.
 Feel free to explore, learn and copy parts for your own dotfiles.
 Enjoy! :smile:

 Read the blog post: https://driesvints.com/blog/getting-started-with-dotfiles

-## A Fresh OS X Setup
+## A Fresh macOS Setup

 Follow these install instructions to setup a new Mac.

-1. Update OS X to the latest version with the App Store
+1. Update macOS to the latest version with the App Store
 2. Install Xcode from the App Store, open it and accept the license agreement
-3. Install OS X Command Line Tools by running `xcode-select --install`
+3. Install macOS Command Line Tools by running `xcode-select --install`
 4. Copy public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 5. Clone this repo to `~/.dotfiles`
 6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file